SAMMiCA/synChange/VPR/README.md

 [A Hierarchical Dual Model of Environment- and Place-Specific Utility for Visual Place Recognition](https://github.com/Nik-V9/HEAPUtil)

+For STA-VPR and HEAPUtil, please download the pre-trained models for VPR refer to the above codebases.

 ## Patch-NetVLAD & NetVLAD

 Run the following command for feature extraction: